Property Damage Liability Coverage: What It Covers and How Much You Need

 How to Choose the Right Property Damage Liability Limit

-There's no universal answer, but these factors should guide your decision:
+There's no universal answer, but these factors should guide your decision.
+Learn more about whether minimum coverage is enough for your situation.

 Step-by-Step: Choosing Your Limit

-1. Consider the vehicles you might hit The average new vehicle price in the U.S. is now over $47,000.
-If you total someone's new car with a $25,000 limit, you're already in the hole.
+1. Consider the vehicles you might hit The average new vehicle transaction price is $49,275 as of March 2026, and full-size trucks routinely exceed $65,000.
+If you total someone's new vehicle with a $25,000 limit, you're already deep in the hole before attorney fees enter the picture.

-4. Factor in your driving habits Longer commutes, frequent highway driving, or regularly driving in adverse weather conditions all increase your exposure.
+4. Factor in your driving habits Longer commutes, frequent highway driving, or regularly driving in adverse weather conditions all increase your exposure and risk.

 Driver Profile Suggested PD Limit